Infrastructures of Memory

 Lecture Series | Summer Semester 2023 | 11 April - 11 July, 2023

-This interdisciplinary lecture series focusses on how digital applications and infrastructures are reshaping memory practice and culture around the globe.
+This interdisciplinary lecture series focussed on how digital applications and infrastructures are reshaping memory practice and culture around the globe.
 With conventions of Prof. Dr. Carla Jaimes Betancourt, Prof. Dr. Sophie Elpers, Prof. Dr. Lewis Doney, Prof. Dr. Maximilian Mayer & Frederik Schmitz.

 Digitalization of Memory in China

-Workshop | 21. & 22.
-September 2022
+Workshop | 21 & 22 September, 2022

 The relationship between memory and power has changed since multiple actors can interact in the digital space.
 This has massive implications for China, where digitalization is advancing particularly fast.
 The workshop addressed these topics by asking the influences of digitalization on memory practices in China.